ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 ⸻

-7. Advantages Over Previous “Versioned” Designs
+7. Advantages Over Previous "Versioned" Designs
-	1. No “lost synergy”: We do not allow the torsion pipeline or the Pairformer to be fully bypassed.
+	1. No "lost synergy": We do not allow the torsion pipeline or the Pairformer to be fully bypassed.
 Both feed the final Diffusion, ensuring we incorporate adjacency and MSA-like global constraints.
 	2. Clarity on optional: Stage C is optional for a well-understood reason (some may prefer random initialization in the diffusion if partial coords are too inaccurate or if computation time is short).
-	3. Improved Merging: We no longer say “just a small MLP.”
-We highlight a purposeful “Latent Merger” that can handle node-edge data properly.
-This solves the prior critique of “weak merging.”
+	3. Improved Merging: We no longer say "just a small MLP."
+We highlight a purposeful "Latent Merger" that can handle node-edge data properly.
+This solves the prior critique of "weak merging."
 	4. Residue alignment: Addressed explicitly with a recommendation to keep a consistent indexing or bridging step.
 	5. Energy Minimization: Elevated to recommended status, explaining how it polishes final geometry in a multi-sample scenario.